Kia Sportage review

 Rear space

-The panoramic roof, if fitted, compromises headroom in the back, and anyone taller than 6ft will brush their head against the roof lining unless they lean towards the centre.
+The panoramic roof, if fitted, compromises head room in the back, and anyone taller than 6ft will brush their head against the roof lining unless they lean to the centre.
 Thankfully, it doesn’t come as standard on our preferred 3 trim.

 All models get pockets on the backs of the front seats, as well as two coat hooks and a fold-down centre rear armrest that houses two cupholders.
 The rear doors can hold a drinks bottle, but they open wide enough to create a large, almost square access area that is useful for loading children into their child seats.